Motion Setup Functions

 • In Absolute target mode, move targets are positions relative to the zero location established by homing or the PositionOffsetSet() function.

-You can set the target mode with the function and TargetMode enum that follows.
+You can set the target mode with the SetupTaskTargetMode() function and the enum TargetMode.

 IMPORTANT: The SetupTaskTargetMode() function does not apply to the MoveAbsolute(), MoveIncremental(), and MoveFreerun() functions.